mattfisc/JS_parser/README.md

 At this time it returns the whole Segment to show the segment it is in.

 # Test Cases
 I appologize for not implementing test cases.
-I know how to in Java and Python.
+I know how to do test cases in Java and Python.
 If I had more time I could learn node.js.
 I wanted to get this version of the project submitted.

-node.js
-npm install noder.io